s-moe/project1/README.md

 # Win State:
 Get $100 in tips (amount to be determined).
-Or deliver all of the pizzas without getting fired
+Or deliver all of the pizzas without getting fired.

 # Lose State:
 Run out of gas or get fired for delivering the wrong pizza too many times (3 warnings gets you fired).